JuliaLang/julia/doc/manual/performance-tips.rst

 A loop containing ``break``, ``continue``, or :obj:`@goto` will cause a compile-time error.

-To actually benefit from :obj:`@simd` current implementation, your loop should have the following additional properties:
+To actually benefit from the current implementation of :obj:`@simd`, your loop should have the following additional properties:

 -  The loop must be an innermost loop.